Geek-Research-Lab/light/README.md

 ```
 This repo is mainly for sharing "only interesting resources/links" ;)

-The specs only presents more like in an abstract format, but full specs will not be shared at present.
+The specs only presents more like in an abstract format.
 ```
 ***
 --- Contents will be added later ---